IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

 function main() {
   greenCandlePostUpdate();
-  // TODO: Add code for new items here
+  // Add code for new items here.
 }
 ```